Available works range between $ 2,250 and $ 25,000.

 Like Grosz and Dix, Jules Pascin's political interests led him to create satirical pieces that appeared in the Parisian media.
 Though Pascin is best known as a strong figurative artist who portrayed neighbouring prostitutes and dancers, sketches from his adventures to exotic places, like Cuba and New Orleans, form an important part of his work.

 Stanley Spencer was one of England's greatest figurative painters and one of the most admired by other artists.
 An eccentric genius, Spencer held open a paper bag to receive his Order of the British Empire from The Queen.
-Spencer's influence can be seen in works by contemporary figurative artists including Lucien Freud and Jenny Seville.
+Spencer's influence can be seen in works by contemporary figurative artists including Lucien Freud and Jenny Saville.
 Spencer considered his imagined narratives among his most important works which is easily understood since they are wonders of both composition and imagination.